nerhneiro/streamingServicesAggregatorApp/README.md

 - labels
 - tags
 - friends

+Your tags are added as keys for sorting immediately.
 ## Interaction with other users
 You can add other users to friends and share your favourite albums with them!

+If a friend sends you a collection of the albums he has chosen, you can either accept them or decline them.